-- V.VII.
-The Annual tracking and reporting to CARB on both of the allowance value and use of proceeds, is as follows: - a.
-The value and proceeds of the GHG allowances shall be tracked separately and earmarked for the benefit of the RPU's electric retail customers. - b.
-CARB reporting will be based on requirements as specified in the regulation set for in §95892(e), as follows:
+- V. Annual tracking and reporting to CARB on both the allowance value and use of proceeds, as follows: - a.
+The value and proceeds of the GHG allowances shall be tracked separately and earmarked for the benefit of the RPU's electric retail customers.

+b.
+CARB reporting will be based on requirements as set for in §95892(e), as follows: